Hyundai and Kia put over $110M into UK electric delivery vehicles startup Arrival – TechCrunch

 Its modular “skateboard” platform will allow a range of models to be built on one system and its prototypes are already participating in trials by global delivery companies such as DHL, UPS and Royal Mail.

-In a statement Youngcho Chi, Hyundai’s president and chief innovation officer said: “”This investment is part of an open innovation strategy pursued by Hyundai and Kia”
+In a statement, Youngcho Chi, Hyundai’s president and chief innovation officer said: “This investment is part of an open innovation strategy pursued by Hyundai and Kia”

 Hyundai is understood to be investing $35 billion in autonomous driving and electric cars.